nicolaheld24/CloudComputing/README.md

 monthly_df
 ```
-Mean NDVI values for Bavarian forests are computed for each year from 2013 to 2025.
-The function calculates the average NDVI across all forest pixels for each annual composite, stores the year and mean NDVI, and the results are converted into a Pandas DataFrame for statistical analysis or plotting trends over time.
+Similarly, annual mean NDVI values for Bavarian forests are calculated for each year from 2013 to 2025.
+The function computes the average NDVI across all forest pixels for each annual composite, stores the year and mean NDVI, and converts the results into a Pandas DataFrame.
+This structured format allows for easy trend analysis, visualization, and statistical evaluation over time.

 ``` python
 # Extract Annual Mean NDVI for Bavarian Forests